VIAME/VIAME/README.md

 video processing algorithms together in a common distributed processing framework, majorly targeting marine species analytics.
-As it contains many common algorithms and compiles several other popular repositories together as a part of its build process, it is also useful as a general computer vision toolkit.
+As it contains many common algorithms and compiles several other popular repositories together as a part of its build process, it's also useful as a general computer vision toolkit.
 The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 Alongside the pipelined image processing system are a number of standalone utilties for model training, output detection